froggydisk/mobileAI/README.md

   <img src="/assets/perf-test.png" width="50%">
 </div>

+## Discussion

 There might be performance issues due to the limited hardware capabilities of mobile devices.
 You may also experience thermal issues when you use camera with deep learning models.